Trading On Golf for Beginners

 the region, then you can quickly assess how this will impact another player’s odds and place your bet.

-It is also imperative to have Betfair Trading software, I use Bettrader.
+It is also imperative to have trading software, I use Bettrader.

-4: When Betfair Trading golf, you can also use statistics to your advantage, below are some that you might find worthwhile.
+4: When trading golf, you can also use statistics to your advantage, below are some that you might find worthwhile.

 0-3 feet putts holed – greater than 99%

 4-6 feet putts holed – greater than 80%

 7-10 feet putts holed – greater than 50%

 Outside 20 feet putts holed – less than 10%